 Head and Neck Dorset Support (HANDS) has been newly established in Dorset to give support, information and advice to patients and their families who have experienced head and neck cancer within the Dorset Cancer Network area

-The Crokus Club is based in the Peterborough area and offers support, friendship and information to other patients, friends and family affected by head and neck cancer.
+Peterborough Head and Neck Cancer Support Group is based in the Peterborough area and reaches out to a wide area of this region.
+We offer support, friendship and information to other patients, friends and family affected by head and neck cancer.
+The group meet monthly and we also make home and hospital visits pre and post operation.

 Meeting place Wakefield